KozaBoza/KozaBoza/README.md

 <img width="1002" height="688" alt="Screenshot 2025-11-14 at 11 59 55" src="https://github.com/user-attachments/assets/ae62b4ab-d82f-4d1c-89f9-96beccb884f2" />
-...and many more (but you have ask)
+...and many more (but you have to ask)

 ## Technologies & Tools {coding} ⋆｡°✩